 Hydrangeas are a popular shrub for the homeowner.
 From mid-summer until fall, they produce a glorious show in gardens.
 Versatile shrubs, they thrive in both sandy coastal soils and in shady woodland sites.

 An ideal planting location gives your hydrangea morning sun and dappled sunlight in the afternoon, so the east side of a home is often a good choice.
 They present few challenges in well-drained soil that is amended with organic matter.
 The biggest problem that gardeners face is lack of flowers.

 One common cause for lack of flowers is too much shade.
 Hydrangeas do well in partial shade provided by tall deciduous trees.
 Plant your hydrangeas in an area where they receive morning sun.
 They also thrive in full sun but may need extra water on hot summer days.
 (Bigleaf hydrangeas survive full sun in coastal areas once they are established.)

 Good watering practices are also important for healthy plants.
 Hydrangeas benefit from 1 inch of water a week during summer.
 Bigleaf hydrangeas in full sun may need up to 2 inches a week during the hottest summer days.

-Plant your hydrangeas in a sheltered spot or try creating a burlap windscreen or a burlap frame filled with dry leaves.
+Plant your hydrangeas in a sheltered spot or try creating a burlap windscreen or a burlap frame filled with dry leaves as winter approaches.
 Winter temperatures tend to be more constant on a north- or east-facing site.
 The south and west side of your property will heat up in the winter sun and may cause hydrangea buds to open prematurely.
 A spring freeze that is almost unnoticeable can also ruin developing buds.

 It is not always easy to manipulate the color of your hydrangea and some of them will not change their color regardless of what you do.
 On the other hand some of them will change their color if you adjust the soil pH and even provide you with both pink and blue flowers during the same season.

 Aside from the ever-popular, bigleaf and mountain hydrangeas, there is a wonderful selection of other species for the home gardener to choose from.
 Click on the Types of Hydrangeas tab at the top of this page to explore some other common hydrangea species and favorite cultivars.